‘General Hospital’ Spoilers: Sam And Curtis Investigate Julian

 Sam Needs Help

 General Hospital spoilers indicate Jason will soon have his hands full dealing with Friz and the mystery of Jake Webber’s (Hudson West) lingering issues from his captivity with Helena Cassadine (Constance Towers).
-That leaves Sam with time to fill and she decides to investigate but she’s also got a new baby at home so she needs help.
+That leaves Sam with time to fill, and she decides to investigate, but she’s also got a new baby at home, so she needs help.
 General Hospital spoilers predict she’ll turn to Jason’s new BFF.

 General Hospital spoilers share the exciting news that Curtis Ashford (Donnell Turner) will be Sam’s PI partner in the quest to find out what really happened to Julian and if he’s really dead or not.
-Curtis has great chemistry with everyone on General Hospital and it seems he’s finally proven himself to Sam.
+Curtis has great chemistry with everyone on General Hospital, and it seems he’s finally proven himself to Sam.
 Remember Sam has been skeptical of Curtis in the past but after he stuck with Jason during the bomb crisis, she’s cool with him.

 Does anyone really believe that Julian is dead?
 No body, no die-y #GH #TwoScoops https://t.co/ELWiMCKHgr pic.twitter.com/Z1HsQomwtk